Defining access policies

 Enforce the principle of least privilege and monitor the security posture of your user landscape using the Roles tab.

-• Monitor the Superusers metric in the header to ensure unrestricted access is kept to an absolute minimum.
+• Monitor the Superusers count in the header to ensure unrestricted access is kept to an absolute minimum.
 If this count increases, audit the Database Roles table to identify which accounts were granted unrestricted access.

 Auditing system settings